SuperOfficeDocs/superoffice-docs/docs/onsite/compatibility/index.md

 ![windows-server-2016.png][img10]

-We have tested SuperOffice 8 version 8.0.6144 (SR4) for all clients (Win, Web, CS and Pocket) Pocket version 8.0.6109 on the new released server OS.
-No issues found during our smoke tests.
-Report made November 11th 2016.
+We have tested SuperOffice 8 version 8.0.6144 (SR4) for all clients (Win, Web, CS, and Pocket) Pocket version 8.0.6109 on the new, released server OS.
+No issues were found during our smoke tests.
+The report was made on November 11th 2016.

 [Report (\*.xlsx)][11]